pennbauman/ibcmer/c/README.md

 Command line executor and debugger for IBCM written in C

+## Building and Testing
+To build ibcmer run:

+    make

+To run tests use:

+    make test

 ## Installation
 To install in /usr/local (requires root access) run: